Cwantic/Documentation/Python/cwantic-computer.md

 # cwantic-computer

-    cwantic-computer is the Cwantic's Python Library that gives access to MetaPiping and MetaStructure.
+    cwantic-computer is Cwantic's Python Library that gives access to MetaPiping and MetaStructure.

 The library does not require the software to be launched !